xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 It is based on Emulsify which is an open-source tool for creating design systems with reusable components and clear guidelines for teams.

 Emulsify provides a Storybook component library using Tailwind and a Webpack development environment.

+- Base font-size is 16px or 1rem
+- Spacing typically is 2rem
+- Spacing between components uses `flex gap-8` then add `mb-8` when needed
+- Custom colors blue, light-blue, and dark-blue defined in tailwind.js

 ## Getting started